roman-milk/roman-milk.github.io/like-mommy-like-daughter.md

  Once the door was closed, Carissa turned around and asked bluntly.
 "How long have you wanted to eat my cunt?"

  Sandra's face went from white to red as she stammered, "N-n-not long."
-Report_Story #4